Fruit stand

 A fruit stand or fruit stall is a primarily open-air business venue that sells seasonal fruit and many fruit products from local growers.
 It might also sell vegetables and various processed items derived from fruit.
 The fruit stand is a small business structure that is primarily run as an independent sole proprietorship, with very few franchises or branches of larger fruit stand conglomerates, though many large food industry businesses have developed from fruit stand businesses.

-The fruit stand has been a neighborhood hub for many generations and is one of the few enterprises that is important to every culture and readily available on every continent.
-Fruit stands still comprise a primary distribution system for the fresh produce consumed by millions in developing countries.